Forces in dry active matter: Acknowledgements

 \end{itemize} \end{itemize}

-\chapter{Acknowledgements}
+\section{Acknowledgements}

 In these lecture notes, we have presented works which have been done in collaboration with a number of colleagues that we thank warmly: Y. Baek, A. Baskaran, M. E. Cates, Y. Fily, M. Kardar, N. Nikola, A. P. Solon, J. Stenhammar, A. Turner, R. Voituriez, R. Wittkowski, X. Xu.
 YK acknowledge support from I-CORE Program of the Planning and Budgeting Committee of the Israel Science Foundation and an Israel Science Foundation grant.
 JT is funded by ANR Bactterns.
-JT \& YK acknowledge support from a joint CNRS-MOST grant.
+JT \& YK acknowledge support from the MLB center for theoretical physics and a joint CNRS-MOST grant.